 Europe's green progress: electric cars save 20 million tons of CO2!

-Despite this positive news, Europe remains heavily dependent on fossil fuels, since around 96 percent of crude oil and 90 percent of the natural gas are imported.
-This dependence is tightened by the high emissions of air traffic: In 2024, European airlines exposed impressive 143 million tons of CO2, which corresponds to an increase of almost 10 percent compared to the previous year.
-In addition, the emissions of shipping with 195 million tons of CO2 equivalents are also at a high level.
-In order to counteract this, T&E expected income of 5 billion euros through the inclusion of shipping into the EU carbon market (ETS) to 2024, which are to be used to close the price gap between green e-fuel and conventional fuels.
+Despite this positive news, Europe remains heavily dependent on fossil fuels, with around 96 percent of crude oil and 90 percent of natural gas imported.
+This dependence is exacerbated by the high emissions of air travel: in 2024, European airlines emitted an impressive 143 million tons of CO2, an increase of almost 10 percent compared to the previous year.
+In addition, emissions from shipping are also at a high level at 195 million tons of CO2 equivalents.
+To address this, T&E expects to raise €5 billion in revenue from including shipping in the EU Carbon Market (ETS) by 2024, which will be used to close the price gap between green e-fuels and conventional fuels.